 .. raw:: html

-To user guide A more extended explanation to ``DataFrame`` and ``Series`` is provided in the :ref:`introduction to data structures `. .. raw:: html
+To user guide A more extended explanation of ``DataFrame`` and ``Series`` is provided in the :ref:`introduction to data structures ` page. .. raw:: html